ssquantum/PyDex/docs/README.md

 - Atom checker (atomChecker.py) (on the main thread, takes images in place of the image analysis) Create ROIs on an image and compare them to threshold.
 When all of the ROIs are occupied, send a trigger.
 The idea is that you could trigger the experiment once all of the tweezers are loaded.

+- DDS (ddsgui.py) (runs a separate program, communicates by TCP) Sends serial USB commands to a Direct Digital Synthesiser.
+The user can change DDS parameters in the PyDex multirun.

+- AWG (awgMaster.py) (runs a separate program, communicates by TCP) Controls an Arbitrary Waveform Generator to generate RF signals for the tweezer AODs.
+The user can change AWG parameters in the PyDex multirun.

 ### Master
 A master script manages the independent modules: